Flag of the United Nations: Design

 The flag of the United Nations consists of the white emblem on the sky blue background.
 The emblem depicts a azimuthal equidistant projection of the world map, centred on the North Pole, with the globe being orientated to the International Date Line.
 The projection of the map extends to 60 degrees south latitude, and includes five concentric circles.
 The map is inscribed in a wreath consisting of crossed conventionalized branches of the olive tree.

 The size of the emblem on the flag is one half the width of the flag itself.
 The flag proportions of the aspect ratio of the flag height to its width, are equal 2:3, 3:5 or to the same proportions as the national flag of any country in which the UN flag is flown.
 White and blue are the official colours of the United Nations.
-The light blue background colour code is Pantone Matching System 2925.
+The light blue background colour code is Pantone Matching System 2925, with the hex code of #009EDB given.
 It approximates sky blue.

 The olive branches are a symbol for peace, and the world map represents all the people and the countries of the world.